b12-archive/the-browser/Readme.md

                                             // and dots.

+theBrowser.is('Chrome');                    // This will return true if the site is viewed with
+                                            // Google Chrome.

 theBrowser.is({ name: 'Internet Explorer'   // This will return true if the site is viewed with
               , version: '8.0'              // IE 8.0, otherwise false. `version` can also be an
               });                           // integer.
 Instead of `version` you can specify the